sharibarboza/FIL-CAN/cms/files/bylaws/filcan-bylaws.md

   * Filipino pastors that are currently employed by the Conference.

-  * Non-Filipino pastors serving Filipino-Canadian churches of the Conference
+  * Non-Filipino pastors serving Filipino-Canadian churches of the Conference.

-  * Retired pastors residing in the territory of the Conference
+  * Retired pastors residing in the territory of the Conference.

   **12.03.
 Duties of the President:**